peritext/peritext/specification/files/doc-document_syntax.md

 ```

-# Templated metadata calls
+# Template-rendered metadata calls

-Modulo should be able to call metadata-based properties into the document.
+Modulo should be able to call metadata-based properties and generated contents into the document.

 Example:
 ```